usgs/shakemap/doc_source/manual4_0/tg_installation.rst

 which overrides the GMPE set in the `model.conf` file located in the global config directory, but the config settings in an event-specific `model.conf` take precedence over the settings in `model_select.conf`.
+Thus, if there are any event-specific changes to the `model.conf`, a sensible approach is to rename `model_select.conf` to `model.conf` and then add any other config options to it.

 Please see the
 :ref:`Ground Motion Selection section <sec-select-4>` for